nmwsharp/polyscope-docs/cpp/source/basics/interactive_UIs_and_animation.md

 ![callback ui demo]([[url.prefix]]/media/imgui_py_demo.png)

+### 2D Plots with ImPlot

+Polyscope also provides [ImPlot](https://github.com/epezent/implot) for creating little inline 2D plots like line plots, scatter plots, and histograms in the UI panes.
+As with ImGui, please see ImPlot's pages for documentation.

 ## Mouse Interactions

 You can implement custom mouse behaviors on clicks and other actions within your per-frame callback function. `ImGui` exposes the state of the mouse and whether a click occurred via `ImGui::GetIO()`.